 Fun Facts | Websites for Actors

-Build your actor website Build your #actor #website instead of snoozing.
+Build your actor website Build your #actor #website on a long elevator ride.

 Actor Casting Hints | Impress Casting Directors

-Actor Dictionary | Script Supervisor
+Actor Dictionary | Background / Ambient Sound

 What you should know